Slay (2024 film): Plot

 On a back road in flyover country, redneck Rufus is attacked and killed by an ugly vampire while en route to deliver food to a nearby biker bar, The Bold Buck.
 The vampire then runs back onto the road, where it is almost run over by a mobile home RV.
 Inside are four drag queens on a tour across America: headstrong leader Mama Sue Flay, manager and romantic Robin Banks, stubborn choreographer Olive Wood, and the ditzy Bella Da Boys.
 Mama and Olive clash over the set list for their upcoming gig, with Mama repeatedly putting her foot down on any changes Olive suggests.
 Robin encourages them to stop fighting, as she believes they are headed towards a legendary gay bar that will net them a significant performance fee.

 Upon arrival they realize that Robin mistook The Bold Buck for The Bold Tuck, and the quartet are not impressed by the venue's run-down look or its close-minded and homophobic clientele.
 The bar's manager Dusty acts surprised at the queens' presence and denies booking them, but asks them to perform anyway as there's no other entertainment booked for the night and he can still pay them.
 The queens debate whether they should still leave for their own safety, with Olive especially disdainful of the venue, but ultimately choose to stay after two queer patrons—Jax and Steven—arrive and proclaim their excitement at finally being able to see a drag show in their small town.

 The queens prepare for the show, with Mama again shutting down Olive's suggestions but trying to assuage her attitude by loaning her a sentimental hairpin.
 Robin befriends another patron, Sheila, as well as stage manager Earl as they arrange lighting cues.
 Meanwhile, Rufus reanimates and makes his way on foot to The Bold Buck, killing several bikers who left in disgust at the prospect of the drag show.
-Inside, the queens take stage with a lip sync of "WAP", winning over some patrons including a woman named Sheila, but earning the ire of Travis and his friend Fatboy.
+Inside, the queens take stage with a lip sync of "WAP", winning over some patrons, including Sheila, but earning the ire of Travis and his friend Fatboy.
 While Travis and Mama are heckling each other, Rufus storms in and bites Fatboy on the neck before being thrown out.
 Though the queens attempt to resume their show, Fatboy soon turns into a vampire himself, causing chaos until he's knocked out and stuffed inside a freezer.